-Alzeca Biosciences, LLC
+Alzeca Biosciences, Inc.

 Fieldstone Partners is active in a broad range of non-profit support activities.
 Beginning in 2010, Fieldstone and its principals began raising non-profit support for the Cure Alzheimer’s Fund (CAF), a Boston-based foundation focused on “venture philanthropy” grants for potential transformational technologies that might lead to a cure or mitigant for Alzheimer’s disease (AD).